AshyPC/AshyPC.github.io/Service_Weekly/Sermon_Notes.md

 1\.
 How God comes...

-* a.
+1\.1.
 God is not safe

-* b.
+1\.2.
 God is holy

-* c.
+1\.3.
 God's presence is blessing

 2\.
 Responding to God's presence

-* a. with humility and joy
+2\.1. with humility and joy

-* b. with dignity and misery
+2\.2. with dignity and misery

 * Conclusion